 With respect to any award of more than \$250,000 made under this solicitation, a recipient may not use federal funds to pay total cash compensation (salary plus cash bonuses) to any employee of the recipient at a rate that exceeds 110% of the maximum annual salary payable to a member of the federal government's Senior Executive Service (SES) at an agency with a Certified SES Performance Appraisal System for that year.
-Until the 2017 salary table for SES employees is available, please refer to the 2016 rates of basic pay, at the Office of Personnel Management website.
+The 2017 salary table for SES employees is available at the Office of Personnel Management website.
 Note: A recipient may compensate an employee at a greater rate, provided the amount in excess of this compensation limitation is paid with non-federal funds.
 (Non-federal funds used for any such additional compensation will not be considered matching funds, where match requirements apply.)
 If only a portion of an employee's time is charged to an OJP award, the maximum allowable compensation is equal to the percentage of time worked times the maximum salary limitation.